tullom/embedded-batteries/embedded-batteries/README.md

 ## Intro
 This library is a set of traits designed to standardize interactions with battery systems in portable electronics.
 It follows the [Smart Battery System specification](https://sbs-forum.org/specs/sbdat110.pdf) to define generic functions that all battery chargers and all smart batteries (AKA fuel gauge, gas gauge) must implement to enforce a standard interface.

+Additionally, the [ACPI Specification's Power Source and Power Meter Devices](https://uefi.org/htmlspecs/ACPI_Spec_6_4_html/10_Power_Source_and_Power_Meter_Devices/Power_Source_and_Power_Meter_Devices.html) battery control  messages are defined as an supplementary superset of the Smart Battery specification, for users building systems compliant with ACPI.

 ## Design Principles
 ### Generic Design Diagram
 ```mermaid